energysistem/manuals/42496- Tower CT1/en/15-remote.md

 ## Remote control

-With the Remote Control you can select all possibilities that *Energy Tower CT1 Bluetooth* offers you:
+With the Remote Control you can select all possibilities that the *Energy Tower CT1 Bluetooth* offers you:

 *	Switch ON/OFF
 *	Select your mode (USB, SD, Line-in, Radio FM, Bluetooth) through the MODE button.